Rainer Buchmann: Life and career

 Buchmann saw himself as a car couturier, because his designs were further advanced than those of commercial car tuning companies.
 He excelled also by technical his developments.
 Beside his car body modifications he was a pioneer for leading edge automotive electronics, which is today common in many mass produced cars: a remote control for the central locking system, infrared sensors as park assistants, digital computer systems and the multi function steering wheel, for which he filed a patent, and the speaking cockpit.

 His turnover declined in the 1980s as in the worldwide aftermarket tuning sector.
 The deteriorating dollar exchange rate affected his exports to the United States and Near East, so that he closed his business in 1986.
 Subsequently, he worked as a self employed consultant.

 Buchmann started a comeback in Frankfurt in 2014.
 He presented the bb Moonracer, a new interpretation of the Turbo Targa Rainbow Porsche of 1976 based on a 1980s Porsche Targa.
-Parallel to this a book about bb was published by Heel, which was written by Dr. Gerold Lingnau the retired editor of the technology and motor section of the Frankfurter Allgemeine Zeitung.
+Parallel to this a book about bb was published by Heel Verlag, which was written by Dr. Gerold Lingnau the retired editor of the technology and motor section of the Frankfurter Allgemeine Zeitung.
 The book reviews under the title "bb Rainer Buchmann: Innovation-Design-Emotion" the achievements of the car couturier.

+Bankruptcy in 1986

+In the mid-1980s Buchmann's sales declined, as did the entire tuning industry.
+The fall in the value of the US dollar affected both US and Middle Eastern customers.
+In the spring of 1986 bb went bankrupt.
+Shortly before, vehicle distribution was expanded to Japan.
+Buchmann employed more than 40 people at its peak.
+Rainer Buchmann worked as a management consultant for a long time after his company's bankruptcy.

+Re-transformation in 2014

+In September 2014, Rainer Buchmann launched a comeback in the car industry in Frankfurt am Main.
+Buchmann presented the ‘bb Moonracer’, a reinterpretation of the 1976 rainbow-turbo-targa based on a 1980 Porsche Targa.
+The power of the air-cooled six-cylinder boxer turbo engine was increased to 330 hp (243 kW).
+A tablet computer in the centre console and a removable glass roof are part of the vehicle's equipment.